Do you speak Spanish?

 During your excursions, you’ll encounter local people who speak fluent Spanish and English.
 Try your skills on them and get acquainted with the language in the real world.

-It’s still important to use textbooks and so-called traditional learning materials, but they shouldn’t be the only things you use.
+It’s still important to use textbooks and traditional learning materials, but they shouldn’t be the only things you use.
 Studies have shown students who’re immersed and integrated into a language will learn it much faster than someone who has no real world contact with it.